 Hiring senior management can be a long and tiresome task, and disappointing when your new hire doesn’t make the grade or live up to your expectations, nor does it align with the experience submitted on their CV.

-A great leader is not only about having a comprehensive skill set and experience.
 Being able to nurture and encourage their employees and colleagues, as well as being able to manage and understand their own and others emotions within different situations and environments are vital attributes.

 Emotional intelligence isn’t an area that can be quantified on a CV, as this requires human interaction, being able to gauge body language, and interacting on a human level.
 Managers may have sufficient technical skills to complete their day-to-day tasks, however they may lack fundamental self-awareness and social skills, making them less adaptable in today’s fast-moving world.